jake83741/vnc-lm/README.md

 ### Notes
 Attachments with large amounts of text require a higher `num_ctx` value to work properly.

+The bot currently can only handle text-focused screenshots through OCR.

 ### License
 This project is licensed under the MIT License.